Convicted Winnipeg letter bomber handed life sentence

 Published Thursday, November 22, 2018 7:38AM EST

-A Manitoba man convicted of sending bombs to his ex-wife and two lawyers will learn today how long he will be behind bars.
+WINNIPEG -- A Manitoba man convicted of sending letter bombs to his ex-wife and two lawyers has been sentenced to life in prison with no parole eligibility for at least 10 years.

-The Crown is seeking a life sentence for Guido Amsel, who was convicted on four charges of attempted murder and numerous other offences earlier this year.
+Guido Amsel was convicted earlier this year on four charges of attempted murder and numerous other offences.

-The defence has asked for a sentence of between 20 and 25 years.
+Provincial court Judge Tracey Lord said Amsel has not accepted responsibility or shown any remorse for the callous attacks that put many people at risk.

-Amsel, who is 52, sent letter bombs to his ex-wife, Iris, and two Winnipeg lawyers who represented her in the summer of 2015.
+Amsel, who is 52, sent letter bombs to his former wife, Iris, and two Winnipeg lawyers who represented her in the summer of 2015.

-One of the devices went off, causing severe injuries to lawyer Maria Mitousis, who lost her right hand in the explosion.
+One of the devices went off and severely injured lawyer Maria Mitousis, who lost her right hand in the explosion.

-Amsel testified during the trial that he was being set up by his ex-wife and others, and the evidence had been planted.
+Amsel testified during his trial that he was being set up by his ex-wife and others, and evidence had been planted.

-Mitousis told court in her victim impact statement that Amsel's actions were that of a coward.

-"I wear the scars of the explosion on my face and on my body," she said.

 Top Video